Capsular Contracture & Breast Implant

 What is Capsular Contracture?

-Scar tissue forms around all nonabsorbable implanted materials in our bodies, as a natural part of healing.
+A Capsule is the scar tissue that forms around all nonabsorbable implanted materials in our bodies, as a natural part of healing.
 But scar tissue becomes troublesome when it tightens around an implant.
-As the capsule tightens, a flexible soft natural shaped implant can become a firm round ball and changes the shape of the breast.
+As the capsule tightens, a flexible soft natural shaped breast implant can become a firm round ball and result in changes in the shape of the breast.
+This is called a capsular contraction.

 - Result in cold feeling breast

-Capsular contracture can occur anytime but tends to do so in waves called either “early” or “late” capsular contracture.
-Removal of the capsule with or without and implant exchange usually involves a drain and most women return to work in 5-10 days.
+Capsular contracture can occur anytime.
+Removal of the capsule with or without an implant exchange usually involves a drain and most women return to work in 7-10 days.

 Before and After Photos